Sue Kirsa is Chair of the APC. Sue was appointed in February 2018 after 2 years of Board membership.

 BPharm, MIndigHlth, DHSc, GradCertIndigGov

 Faye McMillan is a Wiradjuri yinaa (woman).
-Appointed to APC's Board in December 2019, Faye is our first Indigenous Director.
-She is a member of our Expert Advisory Group on Aboriginal and Torres Strait Islander Health Strategy.
+Appointed to APC's Board in December 2019, Faye is our first Indigenous Director and is a member of our Indigenous Health Strategy Group.

 Faye's main research interests are: